 By Lawal Dahiru Mamman

-Mamman, a corp member, writes from Abuja and can be reached via firstname.lastname@example.org.
+Mamman, a corps member, writes from Abuja and can be reached via firstname.lastname@example.org.